Charges laid after Shoppers Drug Mart armed robbery in St. John's

 The Royal Newfoundland Constabulary said the Shoppers Drug Mart on Freshwater Road was held up around 5 p.m,, and four police vehicles were later seen at the store, including a forensic identification truck.

-There were no injuries and the items from the pharmacy were recovered.
+Police said drugs were stolen from the pharmacy but were later recovered.

+The man was allegedly carrying a knife, but there were no injuries reported.

 The man is charged with armed robbery, wearing a disguise with intent to commit a crime and breach of court orders.
 He was held for a provincial court appearance.